VasilikiDrosou/Academic-Projects/README.md

 # Hi there!👋

 My name is Vasiliki Drosou and I am a Computer Science graduate from the Athens University of Economics and Business (AUEB).
-During my studies, I completed various projects and assignments using Python, Java, C++, HTML, CSS and SQL.
+During my studies, I completed various projects and assignments using Python, Java, C++, HTML, CSS, JavaScript and SQL.
 This repository showcases some of the work I have done throughout my academic journey.
 Feel free to explore!

 📁 **Projects**